Kinurr/world-engine/README.md

 # World Engine

-A C# library that generates fictional landmasses.
+A C# library that generates fictional worlds.

 ## What's this for?